-Harvey is the Founder, Executive and Artistic Director for HEAL Center for the Arts.
-HEAL Center for the Arts is a 501(c)(3) nonprofit organization and multi-disciplinary center of music, arts learning, and performance for St. Louis’ urban communities.
+Harvey is the Founder, Executive and Artistic Director for HEAL Center for the Arts which is located at 3617 Grandel Square #3A in St. Louis, MO.
+HEAL Center for the Arts is a 501(c)(3) nonprofit organization and multi-disciplinary center of music, arts learning, and performance.
 The Center provides arts education programs after school and during school vacations to middle and high school students and fosters a rich, and diverse cultural perspective of the arts.
 HEAL Center for the Arts is incubated by the Kranzbergh Arts Foundation.
-Click Here to learn more.

 Harvey is also the Founder and Director of the Sheldon Concert Hall's "North County Big Band."
 This collaborative big band is made up of 20 of the most talented and dedicated students from several St. Louis, MO. area high schools, including Riverview Gardens, Normandy, Ferguson Florissant, Central Visual and Performing Arts Center, Hazelwood and University City.

-Recognizing that his students should work with and learn from professional musicians directly, Lockhart has formed partnerships with St. Louis arts organizations including Jazz St. Louis, the Sheldon Arts Foundation and the Saint Louis Symphony Orchestra offering his students the opportunity to attend concerts, and perform and work with jazz artists such as Ron Carter, Victor Goines, Ali Jackson, Sherman Irby, Kenny Rampton, Tia Fuller, Walter Blanding, Peter Martin, Vincent Gardner among many others, as well as Symphony members such as Principal Trombonist Timothy Myers, Associate Principal Clarinetist Diana Haskell and Associate Principal Flutist Andrea Kaplan.
+Recognizing that his students should work with and learn from professional musicians directly, Lockhart has formed partnerships with HEAL Center for the Arts, and other St. Louis based arts organizations including Jazz St. Louis, the Sheldon Arts Foundation and the Saint Louis Symphony Orchestra.
+Such partnerships help Harvey to offer his students opportunities to attend concerts and masterclasses with prominent musicians and educators from all over the world.

 Lockhart is currently the Director of Music Programs at Cardinal Ritter College Preparatory School where he is establishing an aggressive instrumental music program.
 Lockhart aspires to mentor his students to be the next great leaders and innovators of tomorrow.